 - Dead

 - Damaged

 - Diseased

-- And for Design
+- · And for Design

 Cut at a 45° angle with the top angle pointing in towards the plant, allowing water to run off rather than pooling in the cut.
-Never prune more than 1/3 of the rose bush at a time.
+Never prune more than 1⁄2 of the rose bush at a time.

 Do not prune in the fall, unless it is very late fall and you are sure the roses are dormant.
 Every cut encourages new growth.
 Be careful and thoughtful about your pruning.
 Strive to maintain its natural, graceful form.
-For a visual demonstration of these techniques see our video "Pruning Roses with Jeannette" at maintain.ning Roses with Jeannette" at maintain.ning roses /
+For a visual demonstration of these techniques see our video "Pruning Roses with Jeannette" by scanning the QR code to the right.